 |Total||10 - 12 weeks||$20 - $80 per hour||$5,300 - $21,000|

-Prices of Building the Back-end for a SaaS Product
+Costs of Building the Back-end for a SaaS Platform

 As was mentioned above, the complex back-end of a SaaS app requires creating it from scratch.
 This method is much more expensive, but you should use it only in exceptional cases.
 A much more typical and cheaper way is to provide a back-end via APIs.
 Considering that the back-end creates the necessary data structure and security, it cannot be skipped.